A street with shops in downtown Palm Springs, california

 10 Picture-Perfect Towns in Southern California

 The lure of Southern California is undeniable, with landscapes ranging from snow-capped mountains to sandy beaches to desert oases.
 The state has an abundance of natural wonders as celebrated in California’s state song, “I Love You, California,” written in 1913 by Los Angeles natives F. B. Silverwood and composer A. F. Frankenstein.
 Approximately 60% of the state’s total population lives in Southern California, with much of the region’s population residing in the Greater Los Angeles Area.
-The picture-perfect towns of the region add charm and provide rest and relation for visitors looking to escape the bustling metropolis and other more populated areas.
+The picture-perfect towns of the region add charm and provide rest and relaxation for visitors looking to escape the bustling metropolis and other more populated areas.

 Avalon